 I became a STUDENT earning a BS in Human Development and an MA in Education.
 I became a classroom and reading TEACHER.
-I met a man on the internet (when it was still gasp-worthy and new) and became his WIFE.
-Shortly after that, I became a MINNESOTAN.
-He still owes me one for that.
+I met a man on the internet (when this was still gasp-worthy and new to do) and became his WIFE.
+Shortly after that, I traded in my trademark California flip flop tan for a zip code where UGGS are a necessary fashion staple for approximately half of the year.
+I became a MINNESOTAN.

-But the biggest earthquake shake to my soul was becoming a MOM.
+The biggest earthquake shake to my soul, however, even more than learning the difference between a casserole and a hot dish, was becoming a MOM.
 The interrupted sleep.
 The crying.
 The diapers.
 Did I mention the lack of sleep?

 But there was also the attachment, the touch, the bungee cords to my heart.

-I’m a LONG-FORM ESSAYIST, a RESEARCH-BASED TREND PIECE WRITER, and a CONTENT CURATOR.
-Here’s how I started, where I’ve been, and where I consider my online writing homes today.
+I’m a MEMOIRIST, a LONG-FORM ESSAYIST, a RESEARCH-BASED TREND PIECE WRITER, a CONTENT CURATOR, a (co)DIRECTOR, and an AUTHOR.

-These Little Waves is my HOME, it’s where I found my voice, my community, and my career and it will always be where I tell my story.
+These Little Waves is my HOME, it’s where I found my voice, my community—you—and my career and it will always be where I tell my story.

 I’m so glad that you’re here and I’m always looking for ways to connect with readers and find out what makes you tick, what makes you think, what makes you love.
 So SPEAK YOUR MIND, I want to know what’s going on in there.